pjanul/pymgal/doc/source/usage.rst

     **Type: int.** The number of pixels in the output image.
 You can also set this to `"auto"`, which will automatically decide the pixel number to include all particles.

 - **z_obs**:
-    **Type: float or None.** The redshift of the observation from the observer's point of view.
+    **Type: float.** The redshift of the observation from the observer's point of view.
 This parameter affects only the apparent distance, not age or evolution.
-If set to None, it defaults to `max(0.05, sim z)`.
+If set to None, it defaults to the same redshift as the simulation (unless the simulation redshift is z~0, in which case we set a minimum of z=0.05).

 - **ksmooth**:
     **Type: int.**  Must be non-negative.
 A smoothing parameter used in kNN Gaussian smoothing.
 The larger the `ksmooth` value, the smoother the results.
 Setting ksmooth=0 will turn the smoothing feature off.

 - **g_soft**:
-    **Type: int or None.** The gravitational softening length of the simulation in comoving kpc/h.
+    **Type: int.** The gravitational softening length of the simulation in comoving kpc/h.
 This limits smoothing for mass/age/metal maps.
 If set to None, mass/age/metal are smoothed similarly to light.

 - **p_thick**:
     **Type: int.** The thickness cut (in kpc/h) along the projection direction.
 This cut is applied as `[center-p_thick, center+p_thick]`.
-If set to `null`, no cut is applied, and all data is used.
+If set to None, no cut is applied, and all particles are used.

 - **add_spec**:
     **Type: bool.** Do you want to output the spectrum of your observation for your choice of axes?
 If set to True, the spectrum will be written to a fits file.

 - **spec_res**:
-    **Type float.** If you chose `add_spec = True`, you can modify the spectral resolution here.
+    **Type: float or array.** If you chose `add_spec = True`, you can modify the spectral resolution here.
 Accepted values: float: (0, 1], or an array in wavelength for sampling with unit of Hertz.
 If `add_spec = False`, this does nothing.
+If `spec_res = None`, the entire spectral range will be output.

 - **ncpu**:
     **Type: int.** The number of CPUs used in parallel processing.

 - **noise**:
-    **Type: list or None.** The noise level of Gaussian noise for your observations as a limiting AB mag at some specified signal to noise ratio within some specified circular aperture.
+    **Type: list.** The noise level of Gaussian noise for your observations as a limiting AB mag at some specified signal to noise ratio within some specified circular aperture.
 Format: [mag_lim, SNR, r_aperture].
+If set to None, no noise will be applied.

 - **outmas**:
     **Type: bool.** If `True`, the mass map corresponding to your data will be output.